syncthing/docs/specs/bep-v1.rst

 Hello messages MUST be prefixed with a magic number **0x9F79BC40** represented in network byte order (BE), followed by 4 bytes representing the size of the message in network byte order (BE), followed by the content of the Hello message itself.
-The content of Hello message MUST be less or equal to 1024 bytes.
+The size of the contents of Hello message MUST be less or equal to 1024 bytes.

 ::